theochatzis/JMETriggerAnalysis/JESCorrections/readme.md

 An example of how to do this is given below:
 ```
 cd ${CMSSW_BASE}/src/JMETriggerAnalysis/JESCorrections/test/
-./fitJESCs -o output_tmp1 -n -1
+./fitJESCs -o output_dir -n -1
 ```
-The `fitJESCs` script is an example of a wrapper executing the various steps of the JESCs derivation (caveat: the script presently includes several hard-coded parameters).
+The `fitJESCs` script is an example of a wrapper executing the various steps of the JESCs derivation.
+You need to define the `JRA NTuples` at the beginning of the script.
+(caveat: the script presently includes several hard-coded parameters).
+Some basic options are:
+`-o`: output directory
+`-n`: number of events to run
+`--skip-L1-PFPuppi`: in case you want to skip the L1 step for PUPPI `-j`: execute only for one type of collection e.g. `ak4pfHLT` `-b`: for batch mode

 ##### Run on HTCondor
 The `-b` and `-j` flags can be used to run one HTCondor job for each jet collection's correction (see the submission script `test/sub_jecs.htc` for an example).